Samuel Obeng (footballer)

-Samuel Obeng Gyabaa (born 15 May 1997) is a Ghanaian footballer who plays as a forward for SD Huesca, on loan from Real Oviedo.
+Samuel Obeng Gyabaa (born 15 May 1997) is a Ghanaian footballer who plays as a forward for Spanish club AD Ceuta FC.

 Club career

 Born in Nsapor, Brong-Ahafo Region, Obeng moved to Gurb, Barcelona, Catalonia at the age of ten.
 After finishing his formation with Getafe CF, he made his senior debut with Girona FC B in the regional leagues, in 2016.

 In 2017, Obeng was loaned to Tercera División side EC Granollers for one year.
 On 5 August of the following year, he signed for Segunda División B side CD Calahorra after a trial period.

 In March 2019, Obeng agreed a pre-contract with Real Oviedo, effective as of 1 July; he was initially assigned to the reserves in the third division.
 He made his first-team debut on 18 August: after coming on as a second-half substitute for Edu Cortina, he scored his team's second in a 2–3 away loss against Deportivo de La Coruña in the Segunda División.

 On 16 August 2020, Obeng renewed his contract until 2023 and was definitely promoted to the main squad.
-In January 2023, he moved to fellow second division side SD Huesca on loan until the end of the season.
+In January 2023, he moved to fellow second division side SD Huesca on loan until the end of the season; his loan was extended for another year on 20 July.

+On 7 August 2024, Obeng terminated his link with the Carbayones, and joined Portuguese side Casa Pia AC two days later.
+In February 2025, he signed for Moroccan side Wydad AC.

+On 1 September 2025, Obeng returned to Spain after joining second division side AD Ceuta FC.